MattiasGees/MattiasGees.github.io/_posts/2022-10-16-software-supply-chain-security.markdown

 # Software Supply Chain Security

-Besides a few blog posts on my employer's [blog](https://www.jetstack.io/blog/google-threat-horizons-report/), I haven’t blogged in a long time, my last post on here was over 4 years ago.
-I plan to start again and lower the bar of entry, I am forcing myself to have less polished posts to be published and be okay with it.
+Besides a few blogposts on my employer's [blog](https://www.jetstack.io/blog/google-threat-horizons-report/), I haven’t blogged in a long time.
+My last post on here was over 4 years ago.
+I plan to start again and lower the bar of entry and am forcing myself to have less polished posts to be published and be okay with it.

 For some time I have been very interested in the Software Supply Chain Security space.
-It reminds me a bit of the early days of Kubernetes, where new tooling was popping up almost every week.
-I have been following closely what is happening with [SLSA](https://slsa.dev) and [Sigstore](https://www.sigstore.dev) especially.
-Over the weekend I have been toying a bit with GitHub Actions and securing the supply chain.
+It reminds me a bit of the early days of Kubernetes, where new tools were popping up almost every week.
+I have been following closely what is happening with [SLSA](https://slsa.dev) and [Sigstore](https://www.sigstore.dev).
+Over the weekend I have been toying a bit with GitHub Actions and securing the supply chain with tools out of that space.

 ## Github Actions

-For a significant part I have been following the Great [blog post](https://marcofranssen.nl/secure-your-software-supply-chain-using-sigstore-and-github-actions) of [Marco Franssen](https://twitter.com/marcofranssen) and doing further discovery on his excellent work.
+For a significant part I have been following the great [blogpost](https://marcofranssen.nl/secure-your-software-supply-chain-using-sigstore-and-github-actions) of [Marco Franssen](https://twitter.com/marcofranssen) and doing some further discovery on his excellent work.

-I used a simple ‘Hello World’ nodeJS application that I can build with a Dockerfile and get the application build, generate SBOM and provenance and sign all the generated artefacts with `cosign`.
-I followed the steps as described in the blog post of Marco Franssen but made some tweaks to fit my workflow and I switched to the container provenance generation of the SLSA framework instead of the one from Philips labs.
-In a follow-up blog post, I plan to go deeper into provenance generation and learn more about its specifics of it.
-This was a great introduction to how to every step and integrate it within the CI pipeline.
+I used a simple ‘Hello World’ nodeJS application that I can build with a Dockerfile and get the container image build.
+I also generate the SBOM and provenance and sign all the artefacts with `cosign`.
+I followed the steps as described in the blogpost of Marco Franssen but made some tweaks to fit my workflow.
+The changes I made are:

+* Using the Docker build action instead of a GitHub Action command
+* Used Dockerhub instead of GCR
+* Used the Syft action instead of a GitHub Action command
+* Switched to the container provenance generation of the SLSA framework instead of the one from Philips labs.
+In a follow-up blogpost, I plan to go deeper into provenance generation and get more into the specifics of it.

+This was a great introduction to how all the tools fit together and can be used in your CI pipeline.
 The full pipeline I created can be found on my [GitHub](https://github.com/MattiasGees/S3C-demo).
+Creation of all of the attestations in the CI pipeline is not enough, unless you actually use them, this is where the next step of my investigation took me.

 ## Verify container image

-As the image has been signed through the GitHub Actions workload identity and uses [keyless signatures](https://github.com/sigstore/cosign/blob/main/KEYLESS.md).
-The image signature can be verified in the following way:
+As the image has been signed through the GitHub Actions workload identity and uses [keyless signatures](https://github.com/sigstore/cosign/blob/main/KEYLESS.md), the image signature can be verified in the following way:

 ```bash
 COSIGN_EXPERIMENTAL=1 cosign verify mattiasgees/s3c-demo:main | jq